 - Develop a mentoring and coaching plan to engage school managers and teachers throughout the WRN implementation process.

-- Collaborate with private sector partners to develop an industry class toolkit.
-Design and implement virtual industry classes and project-based internships to nurture work readiness.
+- Collaborate with private sector partners to develop a virtual work-based learning toolkit.
+Design and implement virtual work-based learning and project-based internships to nurture work readiness.

-- Facilitate interactions between the education sector and private sector around timely workforce development and employability.
+- Facilitate interactions between the education sector and the private sector around timely workforce development and employability.

 - Facilitate the development of over 80 Google classrooms created for teacher‑student engagement on soft skills for the digital economy